Titling a Vehicle Purchased from a Dealership or when establishing residency in Georgia:

 - If you have moved from another state and your lender or leasing company is holding your out-of-state title, you must complete and sign a Statement of Title Held by Lien Holder or Leasing Company and submit with your original valid registration certificate in lieu of your title.

 - The manufacturer's certificate of origin properly signed over to the new owners.

-Valid Georgia Driver’s License or Georgia State Issued Identification Card of the Current Titled Owner(s)
+Valid Georgia Driver’s License (DL) or Georgia Identification (ID) Card of the Current Titled Owner(s)

-- All owners on the title must present a valid Georgia Driver’s License or Georgia Identification Card.
+- All owners on the title must present a valid Georgia DL or Georgia ID.

-- If any owner is not able to visit a Gwinnett tag office, a legible photocopy of the Georgia driver’s license or Georgia-issued Identification Card is required.
+- If any owner is not able to visit a Gwinnett tag office, a legible photocopy of the Georgia DL or ID is required.

-- If you need information on how to obtain a Georgia driver’s license or Georgia Identification Card, click here.
+- If you need information on how to obtain a DL or ID, click here.